d3crvpt3d/OpenGL_first/README.md

 ## TODO

 - [ ] Real Worker Queue
+- [ ] Put all Blocks into one VAO, VBO with shadow Buffer
 - [ ] Debug Mode
   - [ ] Debug Tree (to chose what to enable/disable)
   - [ ] F3 Mode